msveshnikov/midimaker/DOCUMENTATION.md

     ```

 4.  **Configure API Key:**
-    -   The script attempts to read the Google AI API key from the environment variable `API_KEY`.
+    -   The script attempts to read the Google AI API key from the environment variable `GEMINI_KEY`.
 Set this variable in your system:
         ```bash
-        export API_KEY='YourActualApiKey' # Linux/macOS
+        export GEMINI_KEY='YourActualApiKey' # Linux/macOS
         # or set it via system properties on Windows
         ```
-    -   Alternatively, you can hardcode the API key directly in `music.py` by replacing the placeholder in the `API_KEY` variable assignment ( **Not Recommended for security reasons**).
+    -   Alternatively, you can hardcode the API key directly in `music.py` by replacing the placeholder in the `GEMINI_KEY` variable assignment ( **Not Recommended for security reasons**).

 ## 6. Usage